everx-labs/TVM-linker/README.md

 Use `--balance <value>` to define account balance in nanograms.
 It will be available  at the bottom of initial stake and in SmartContractInfo tuple from c7 register .

+Use `--config <boc_file>` to define the config parameters to run VM with.
+The BOC file is a state of the config smart-contract of the Masterchain.
+The capabilities field of the config defines the VM mode of operation.
+If the config parameter is omitted, the capabilities default value of 0x42E is used.
+For the available capability codes consult [here](https://github.com/tonlabs/ton-labs-block/blob/8f39a1b467919d5fb3129800f07357883be82d77/src/config_params.rs#L336)

+Note: configuration smart-contract resides at the address: -1:5555555555555555555555555555555555555555555555555555555555555555

 Use `--internal` to send internal message to the contract with defined nanograms in `value`.
 By default, source address in internal message in zero address (`0000...0000`), to define another address use option `--src <address>`, where address should be in the format <wc>:<bytes32> (i.e. "0:1122...AABB").

 Account and message balance can have extended format with extra currencies: `{ "main": int, "extra": {"i": int, ...} }`.